 Class Action Lawsuit Deadline: Kessler Topaz Meltzer & Check, LLP Reminds Investors of Securities Fraud Class Action Lawsuit Filed against MINISO Group Holding Limited

-/EIN News/ -- RADNOR, Pa., Sept.
-20, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against MINISO Group Holding Limited (“MINISO”) (NYSE: MNSO).
-The action charges MINISO with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of MINISO’s materially misleading statements and omissions to the public, MINISO investors have suffered significant losses.
+RADNOR, Pa., Sept.
+20, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against MINISO Group Holding Limited ("MINISO") MNSO.
+The action charges MINISO with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of MINISO's materially misleading statements and omissions to the public, MINISO investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR MINISO LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://ktmc.com/new-cases/miniso-group-holding-limited?utm_source=PR&utm_medium=link&utm_campaign=miniso&mktm=r